Gannio/fceux/readme.md

 ## Builds and Releases

-FCEUX-Lite is still in development.
+FCEUX-Lite can be built in the same way as normal FCEUX, and a release can be found under the releases tab.